Landscapes of the Future

 Rémi Charton, Giovanni Bertotti, Angel Arantegui, & Luc Bulot

-in Journal of African Earth Sciences, Volume 141 of April 2018 (see the Post-print version)
+in Journal of African Earth Sciences, Volume 141 of April 2018

 Post-Variscan evolution of the Anti-Atlas belt of Morocco constrained from low-temperature geochronology.